 Generic objects are similar to the abstract objects of Argus and other "object-oriented" systems.
-A generic object provides a set of "operations" (not to be confused with the operations of an I/O automaton) through which transactions can observe and change the object's state.
-For uniformity and ease of exposition, we model each possible instance of an "operation" as a subtransaction, here called an access transaction.
-Accesses can be invoked by concurrent transactions, and transactions can abort; thus, generic objects must provide synchronization and recovery sufficient to ensure serializability of the transactions using them.
-For example, the particular objects studied in [9], which use an exclusive locking variation of Moss's algorithm [13] for synchronization combined with version stacks for recovery, have been shown to be correct for non-orphan transactions [9].
+A generic object provides a set of "operations" (not to be confused with the operations of an I O automaton) through which transactions can observe and change the object's state.
+For uniformity and ease of exposition, we model the "operations" as subtransactions, here called access transactions Accesses can be invoked by concurrent transactions, and transactions can abort; thus, generic objects must provide synchronization and recovery sufficient to ensure serializability of the transactions using them.
+For example, the particular objects studied in [9], which use an exclusive locking variation of Moss's algorithm [12] for synchronization combined with version stacks for recovery, have been shown to be correct for non-orphan transactions [9].
 In section 3.5, we will discuss in more detail the various possible notions of correctness and what properties are ensured by the locking objects studied in [9].